You must be signed in to read the rest of this article.

 In the periodontal analysis, initial evaluation aims to diagnose pathologic and nonpathologic alterations of the topography of the periodontium.
 A periodontal probe is used to measure probing depths, clinical attachment levels, and gingival recessions.
 In cases in which there are short teeth with no abrasion of the incisal margin, it is important to check if the periodontal involvement is due to inflammation, gingival hyperplasia, or an altered eruption.

-An altered eruption is a clinical situation produced by excessive amount of gingiva overlapping the enamel surface, resulting in a short clinical crown appearance.17 It is important to differentiate what some authors call altered active eruption (AAE) from altered passive eruption (APE),18 because they are two different entities and thus require different treatment modalities.
+An altered eruption is a clinical situation produced by an excessive amount of gingiva overlapping the enamel surface, resulting in a short clinical crown appearance.17 It is important to differentiate what some authors call altered active eruption (AAE) from altered passive eruption (APE),18 because they are two different entities and thus require different treatment modalities.
 The clinical detection of the CEJ concavity is one of the diagnostic tools used to assess if the gingiva is excessively covering the clinical crown; this is done with a periodontal probe or a #17 dental explorer to diagnose the position in relation to the gingival margin.